 JS students should begin thinking about the kind of internship setting they would like to work in by the beginning of the junior year, and should begin the process of applying for specific internship opportunities during the semester before they intend to enroll.
-The first step is to download and review the common JS 181 (internship) course syllabus.
+The first step is to read our Internship FAQ, which should answer the majority of your initial questions.
+The second step is to download and review the common JS 181 (internship) course syllabus.
 When the course goals are understood, it is time to find an internship placement.

 Please apply to several internships, as some agencies are competitive.
 To find an internship placement, begin by reviewing our department's internship opportunities page, followed by the university's internship opportunities page, and then SJSU Handshake.
 You can also meet with internship faculty advisers, attend internship informational meetings/lectures, peruse SJSU's Internship Resources page, and/or contact agencies directly about the internships they offer.
 Those students interested in working with agencies that require extensive background checks (such as most federal agencies and many state agencies) should start the application process at least six months to a year before they plan to register.
 Ultimately it is the student’s responsibility to find an appropriate internship site in a timely manner; failure to do so may delay the student’s graduation.

 There are several steps to registering for the internship class (JS 181).

 - During the registration period (typically starting in April or November) for the planned internship semester, prospective interns must fill out the Internship Add Code Application.
 This application is used to assign students to an internship adviser and to distribute add codes for each adviser's JS 181 course section.